Rush Limbaugh, having more fun than a human being should be all I have because I am doing what I was born to do.

 Thank you.

-Um I am calling to talk to you about how out of touch it Washington seems to be with the people are, you know, trying to have enough money to put gas in their car or pay their utility bills or or buy food.
+I am calling to talk to you about how out of touch Washington seems to be with the people trying to have enough money to put gas in their car or pay their utility bills or buy food.

-And um nobody's listening to the news about Obamacare because they have bigger fish to fry.
+And nobody's listening to the news about Obamacare because they have bigger fish to fry.

 Well, I'm not so sure because Obamacare is affecting people.

-You know, uh uh I think they're listening to it, and I think I think the more and every day there's another story about a drastic loss of coverage treatment by a serious week.
+And I think the more every day there's another story about a drastic loss of coverage, treatment, Maya, seriously.

-I understand that, but what I'm saying is people just there's other things besides just Obamacare.
+But what I'm saying is people, people just, there's other things besides just Obamacare.

-I mean, I if you look, Washington, D.C. now is I think it's in the top three wealthiest areas of the country.
+I mean, if you look, Washington, D.C. now is, I think it's in the top three wealthiest areas of the country.

-The unemployment rate in Washington is around three and a half percent.
+The unemployment rate in Washington is around 3.5%.

-The per capita income, there is no recession in Washington, not even cost of none whatsoever.
+The per capita income, there is no recession in Washington, not even close.

-And I guarantee you, people that live there and work there and don't get out, just assume, you know, that the economic numbers are stats.
+And I guarantee you, people that live there and work there and don't get out just assume, you know, the economic numbers are stats.

 The unemployed are statistics.